nroduit/nroduit.github.io/content/tutorials/dicom-export.en.md

 ## <center>How to export DICOM files</center>

-### Exporting the selected view
+### Exporting the selected view {{< svg "static/tuto/icon/exportImage.svg" >}}

-Export the selected view either to the clipboard or to image file (PNG, TIF, JPG, JPEG2000).
+From the toolbar icon {{< svg "static/tuto/icon/exportImage.svg" >}} or from the main menu _File > Export > Exporting view_ export the selected view either to the clipboard or to image file (PNG, TIF, JPG, JPEG2000).

 #### Current view

-Export the view as it is.
+Export the view as it is (size and overlay).

-Anonymize: It allows you to remove identifying information in overlay
+Anonymize: It allows you to remove identifying information in overlay.

 #### Original Image